Asabeneh/30-Days-Of-Python/23_Day/23_virtual_environment.md

 (venv) asabeneh@Asabeneh:~/Desktop/30DaysOfPython$ deactivate
 ```

-The necessary modules to work on flask are installed.
-Now, you project directory is ready for flask project.
+The necessary modules to work with flask are installed.
+Now, your project directory is ready for a flask project.
 You should include the venv to your .gitignore file not to push it to github.

 ## 💻 Exercises: Day 23

-1. Create a project directory with a virtual environment based on the example give above.
+1. Create a project directory with a virtual environment based on the example given above.

 🎉 CONGRATULATIONS ! 🎉
 [<< Day 22](../22_Day/22_web_scraping.md) | [Day 24 >>](../24_Day/24_statistics.md)